AckerMaster/terraform-exam/test/task4/README.md

 # ----- Important ! ----- #

-Once you run "terraform apply" it will ask for the following user inputs:
+for this settings, adjust them to match your desired state

-- public_subnet_ids (enter a list of subnets ID, for example ["subnet-id-1" , ""subnet-id-1"])
+- public_subnet_ids (enter a list of subnets ID, for example ["subnet-id-1" , ""subnet-id-2"])
+make sure that each subnet is from different AZ and that ALL subnets belong to the same VPC

 - vpc_id (enter a VPC ID)

-- security_group_id (enter a security group ID)
+- security_group_id (enter a security group ID) make sure the security group is attached to the VPC